The Solitaires: Milton Love

 When Curtis left the group to join the air force in 1955, he was replaced by Milton Love (formerly of the Concords).
 It was with Love that the Solitaires enjoyed their greatest success.
 Love had taken voice lessons as a child, and had released a single with the Concords while still in high school, writing the lyrics and singing the lead on both sides.
 With the Concords he had also sung backup on a single with Pearl Reaves ("You Can't Stay Here"/"I'm Not Ashamed") which had done well locally.
 The Solitaires had a string of local hits throughout the latter part of the 1950s that included "The Wedding" (1955), "The Angels Sang" (1956), and their biggest hit, "Walking Along" (1957).
 Bass singer Freddy Barksdale joined the group in 1956 when Pat Gaston also joined the air force.
 Curtis rejoined the group when time permitted and sang lead on a few more songs, including "Please Kiss This Letter" and "Thrill of Love".

 Meanwhile the group performed regularly to sold-out crowds in venues along the East Coast and in Canada, including the Apollo Theater in Harlem, the Howard Theater in Washington, D.C., and shows hosted by Alan Freed, Hal Jackson, and Dr. Jive.
 In 1955 they performed at the Second Annual Festival of Negro Music at the Savoy Ballroom.
 Their songs received regular airplay and developed a loyal fan base among R&B lovers.
-When they performed their hit song "The Wedding" and its sequel, "The Honeymoon", Love would wear a mop on his head to play the part of the bride.
+When they performed their song "The Wedding" and its sequel, "The Honeymoon", Love would wear a mop on his head to play the part of the bride.

-In 1959 the Solitaires were booked to play at the Paramount along with Frankie Avalon, Buddy Holly, and the Big Bopper.
+In 1959 the Solitaires were booked to play at the Paramount in Manhattan along with Frankie Avalon, Buddy Holly, and the Big Bopper.
 They never got to meet Holly or the Big Bopper, as both were killed in a plane crash that February.

 Other labels

 The group disbanded temporarily in 1961 when Milton Love joined the army for two years.
 Although they were popular in New York and several of their singles had been regional hits, they had not had a national chart hit.
 This was likely due to poor distribution by Old Town.
 Their signature song, "Walking Along", was a local chart hit in the New York area in 1957.
-When a white group, the Diamonds, covered it in 1958, it reached #29 on the Billboard Hot 100.
+When a white group, the Diamonds, covered it in 1958, it reached No. 29 on the Billboard Hot 100.
 The Solitaires then made some additional sales by re-releasing their version with Argo Records.
 A last Old Town single, recorded a few years earlier, was released in 1963.

 The group released three more singles under other labels in 1964.
 Calling themselves the Cadillacs, the group backed up Ray Brewster in "Fool", released by Arctic.
 They recorded another single as the Chances, "Through a Long and Sleepless Night", released by Roulette.
 Their last single as the Solitaires was "Fool That I Am", released by MGM.